 Applicant for Ph.D. in Robotics

 My primary research interests are computer vision and its applications to 3D data.
 To be specific, I am working on how to design AI algorithms that enable our machines to perceive the world more efficiently and intelligently.
-During the past three years, I was fortunate to participate in several computer vision projects at both Tsinghua and Stanford, from which I realize that 3D-related topics are quite promising, especially with respect to robotics in real-world scenarios.
-To further pursue my interests, I am determined to apply for your renowned Ph.D. program in the Robotics Institute.
+During the past three years, I was fortunate to participate in several computer vision projects at both Tsinghua and Stanford, from which I have realized that 3D-related topics are quite promising, especially with respect to robotics in real-world scenarios.
+To further pursue my interests, I am excited to apply for your renowned Ph.D. program in the Robotics Institute.

 I first became familiar with machine learning and computer vision when I enrolled in Stanford’s CS229 and CS231n online courses.
-Deeply impressed by the revolutionary performances brought by the AI algorithms, I dedicated myself to more related classes, where I accumulated abundant experience implementing computer vision approaches to solve problems.
+Deeply impressed by the revolutionary performance enabled by modern AI algorithms, I dedicated myself to more related classes, where I accumulated abundant experience implementing computer vision approaches to solve problems.
 For example, I trained a Wide-ResNet to classify articles of clothing in the PRML course project.
 In order to improve the accuracy, I applied various tricks including Snapshot Ensembles, MixUp and Group Normalization, and finally ranked 1/180 in the class.
 The challenging courses in Tsinghua help me obtain basic knowledge and engineering skills in computer vision, enabling me to quickly adapt to new tasks.

 With a keen interest in computer vision, I joined the research group of Prof. Jie Zhou and Prof. Jianjiang Feng in my sophomore year to study medical image analysis.
 My first project was about efficient cardiac landmark detection.
 The input data of this task are 3D CT images, which require high GPU memory to process.
 Previous methods thus apply 3D U-Net on local patches and stack each individual output as prediction result.
 However, such approaches fail to utilize the global information of input and is also time-consuming, harming their performance and deployment.
 To tackle this problem, I proposed a cascade method that first regresses coarse coordinates of landmarks on a low resolution version of input, and then refines the results on local patches at original resolution.
 I also developed a two-stage training schedule to accelerate convergence and improve its robustness.
 Experimental results demonstrated the superiority of our method.
 A paper based on this work was finally published on MICCAI’19 workshop.

-Being aware of the importance of algorithm efficiency in real-world deployment, I was eager to study efficient inference in wider circumstances.
-So I joined Prof. Jiwen Lu’s group to explore how to design binary neural networks (BNNs) for object detection.
+Having learned the importance of algorithm efficiency in real-world deployments, I was eager to study efficient inference in other computer vision tasks.
+I joined Prof. Jiwen Lu’s group to explore how to design binary neural networks (BNNs) for object detection.
 At first, I encountered numerous false positives because of the limited representational power of BNNs and the redundancy in their intermediate feature maps.
 Inspired by weekly discussions with my collaborators, I introduced the Information Bottleneck (IB) principle to remove the redundancy by formulating the detection task as a Markov chain and rewrote the problem from a Bayesian perspective.
-The proposed algorithm termed BiDet boosted the performance of binary detectors significantly.
+The proposed algorithm, termed BiDet, boosted the performance of binary detectors significantly.
 Based on this work, our paper was accepted by CVPR’20.
-In addition, I further extended BiDet to AutoBiDet, which leverages GANs to measure the amount of information contained in the input data and automatically adjusts the IB trade-off accordingly.
+Later, I extended BiDet to AutoBiDet, which leverages GANs to measure the amount of information contained in the input data and automatically adjusts the IB trade-off accordingly.
 I also generalized the techniques adopted in AutoBiDet to improve other model compression methods such as low-bit quantization and channel pruning in detection, showing the universality of our approach.
 We submitted this work to T-PAMI and it is currently under review.